Find Reliable, Trustworthy HVAC Contractors

 Perhaps bad or old electrical wiring was discovered during the job.
 All these types of new problems must be properly and thoroughly addressed between the contractor and the homeowner.

 Choosing the right company can make the difference between a successful home project and a disaster.
-But even for experienced home owner, finding the right contractor can be a challenge.
+But even for the experienced homeowner, finding the right contractor can be a challenge.

 “It can be difficult to hire contractors and know what you’re getting,” Hicks says.
 “You’re spending a lot of money, and you’re dealing with your home.
 If they do it wrong, there can be a whole lot of heartache.”